grant-britchford/truants-car-club/README.md

 DESIGN

+*All colors are sourced from google color charts and are specific to racing colors of the Formula 1.

 *media images sourced from canva.com

 *Favicon sourced from Icons8

-*Fonts sourced from Google Fonts
+*Fonts sourced from Google Fonts and are matched to the car idea.